Casa entera

 Main Description

-The kitchen is well-equipped for culinary endeavours, boasting an electric oven and hob, combination microwave oven, fridge with ice compartment, and washing machine.
+Electric oven and hob, combination microwave, fridge with ice compartment, washing machine

 Indoor Description

-Sofa bed available ( please advise of use at time of booking, you will need to provide bedding and towels for extra guests)
+Sofa bed available (please advise of use at time of booking, and note you will need to provide bedding and towels for extra guests)

 Open plan kitchen fully equipped with electric oven and hob, combination microwave, toaster and kettle, fridge with ice compartment and a washing machine